not-the-twiggs-youre-looking-for/twiggs-digital-garden/src/site/notes/01_Navigation/About/More about me.md

 As of September 2023, I am a student studying the masters course for "Spatial Planning & Sustainability" at Umeå University  [^1] with a BA in Human Geography and Urban Planning [^2] at the same instution.

 In my free time, I like playing video games, optimizing my life through the use and application of new and emerging technologies.
-On the occasion that there's enough interest and money, I love to travel and meet poeple all over the world.
+On the occasion that there's enough interest and money, I love to travel and meet people all over the world.

 Biggest one though?